 Complete Guide to an Online Engineering Degree

-For people who love figuring out how things work, an online degree in engineering can be a great fit.
 Accredited online engineering degrees are available in a variety of disciplines, including biomedical, civil, computer, and mechanical engineering.
 Non-engineers can use distance-learning engineering programs to prepare for the field in a more flexible school environment.
 Current engineers can use these online programs to further their training while continuing to work.
 Hands-on skills are crucial in many engineering disciplines, and some online students will need to complete on-campus labs in order to earn an accredited degree.

 Accreditation is extremely important for online engineering degrees.
 The Accreditation Board for Engineering and Technology (ABET) is the most important programmatic accrediting board for engineering programs; most states require ABET accreditation before one can practice engineering and earn an engineering license.
 Without ABET recognition, engineering graduates are unlikely to find employment or be accepted to graduate school.

-Undergraduate certificates and associate degrees in engineering are concentrated in engineering technology areas.
-The study of engineering technology focuses on the testing and design of engineering components and prepares graduates to become engineering technicians.
+Undergraduate certificates and associate degrees in engineering are concentrated in engineering technology areas, which focuses on the testing and design of engineering components and prepares graduates to become engineering technicians.
 For example, an associate degree in electronics engineering technology would prepare grads to read and draw blueprints of electronics components, test these components, and install them.

 Online bachelor’s degrees in engineering are usually designed to be both theoretical and applied.
 For example, students in a mechanical engineering bachelor’s degree would study mechanics, statics, and dynamics, but they would also make simple mechanical components in engineering labs.
 Engineering bachelor’s degrees usually require coursework in the liberal arts, natural sciences, engineering fundamentals, and the specialized engineering area the student is studying.

-Comprehensive List of Accredited Online Engineering Colleges & Universities
+Comprehensive List of Online Colleges & Universities for a Engineering Degree

 An associate degree is typically the minimum educational requirement to begin entry-level work as a technician in an engineering field.
 Online associate programs can provide students with a background in the technological and mathematical concepts that engineers use to devise new systems and products.
 Most programs require individuals to commit to two years of full-time study and complete 60 to 64 credit hours.
 High school graduates or GED certificate holders with a strong background in science and mathematics are eligible to apply to associate programs in engineering.